-Lance Bolton, senior IT director of College of Liberal Arts & Sciences Technology Services, has received the 2016 Information Technology Leadership Award in recognition of his exemplary contributions to the university’s IT community.
+Maggie Jesse, Senior Director of the Office of Teaching, Learning & Technology in Information Technology Services (ITS), received the 2017 Information Technology Leadership Award in recognition of her exemplary contributions to the university’s IT community.

 Todd Weissenberger and Kirk Corey have won a 2016-17 Diversity Catalyst Award in recognition of their contributions to improving website accessibility at the University of Iowa.

 The IT Leadership Award is part of a continuing effort to develop, encourage, and support IT Leadership at the UI.
 Nominations are due by Sunday, April 2, 2017.
 The nomination form and criteria are available at https://uiowa.infoready4.com/#competitionDetail/1758121.

 Deployment of the new high-performance computing system, Argon, is taking longer than expected due to issues with equipment delivered by the vendor.
 Argon is expected to be generally available by March 14, about two weeks later than the originally planned rollout date.
 The updated schedule is available at https://hpc.uiowa.edu/recent-news/new-hpc-cluster-coming-soon-argon-febr....

 A recent security incident recently prompted the Information Security and Policy Office to recommend that all students, faculty, and staff to change their HawkID password.
 Response to messages encouraging password changes has been positive, but it would be helpful for IT professionals to continue encouraging more end users to take this precautionary measure.
 The HawkID password change tool is available at: http://hawkid.uiowa.edu.

 OneIT is executing a mass communication campaign, including this Iowa Now story, to let campus know that Two-Step Login will be required for Employee Self-Service starting Feb.
 22, and that in the future Two-Step will be extended to more systems containing sensitive data.